felipeerias/css-scrollbars-explainer/README.md

 * `light`: display a light scrollbar, either a light variant provided by the platform or a custom one with light colors.
 * `<color>{2}`: the first color is applied to the thumb (the moving part) and the second is applied to the track (the static part) of the scrollbar.

-If `scrollbar-color` computes to a value that is not `auto`, implementations may display a simpler scrollbar than the platform default.

 ### `scrollbar-width`

 The syntax for the `scrollbar-width` property is: